 Electric Poultry Netting

-Chicken netting is the ideal fencing option for either keeping a few birds in a domestic setting, or for larger free ranging flocks, especially for those of us who prefer a flexible solution which can be moved and stored easily and has a low visual impact.
+Chicken netting is the ideal fencing option for either keeping a few birds in a domestic setting or for larger free-ranging flocks, especially for those of us who prefer a flexible solution that can be moved and stored easily and has a low visual impact.

-Available in dark green to be unobtrusive, a 50m Poultry Net has 15 integral flexible posts.
+Available in dark green to be unobtrusive, in 25m or 50m lengths, a 50m Electric Poultry Net has 15 integral flexible posts.

 Small Repair Kit

-You just need to add an energiser, a battery if battery powered and HT cable if mains powered, and an earth stake.
+You just need to add an energiser, a 12 volt leisure battery (if opting for battery-power) or HT Lead-out cable if mains powered, and an earth stake.

 How electric poultry netting works

 The netting is manufactured as a polyurethane cord (plastic string) with metal filaments running through the horizontal strands (apart from the bottom baseline) and this is mounted onto PVC flexible posts.

 To electrify the fence, an electric fence energiser is connected to the net, and to the ground via a long metal earth stake, this forms an open circuit.